Things to see and do

 Devonshire Tea for two

 Want to come to Parrots in Paradise?
-Our course you do!!
+Of course you do!!

 Bookings are required and must be made by phone (no emails).
 Call one of our friendly volunteers on 07 5438 7719.
 When you arrive pay for you booking in card or cash.